mithlesh008/aws-lambda-automation-assignments/README.md

 # AWS Lambda Automation Assignments

-This repository contains six Python 3.12 AWS Lambda assignments.
+This repository contains 4 Python 3.12 AWS Lambda assignments.
 Each assignment has its own Lambda source, IAM policies, test event, and `README.md` with setup, testing, screenshots, and cleanup instructions.

 ## Repository layout